Brandon82/ezNotes/README.md

-# ez.Notes
+# ezNotes

-A simple text editor for Windows.
+A simple text editor and note taking app for Windows and MacOS.

 Includes built-in notes which are automatically created and saved where the app is located.

-Created using Python 3.10.1 and Dearpygui
+Created using Python 3.10.1 and the DearPyGui Framework
 ## Screenshots

 ![App Screenshot](https://i.gyazo.com/48d97355fea1af457d10f88c1ae9eda9.png)